CoEDL/elpis/docs/wiki/handy-gcp-commands.md

 Otherwise, could share state dir from host into docker and save a few steps...

-## Fixing SSH key
+## Fixing the SSH Key

+When making an SSH connection using gcloud, you may receive a `Remote Host changed` error.
+This can be fixed by regenerating some files on your computer.

+Use the Google Cloud Console in your browser to check that the VM is running.

-To fix `Remote Host changed` error, delete these files from your local machine.
+Delete these files from your computer.
 ```shell
 ~/.ssh/google_compute_engine
 ~/.ssh/google_compute_engine.pub
 ~/.ssh/google_compute_known_hosts
 ```

-Then recreate them.
-Start the VM in the browser interface.
-Login and generate new SSH keys.
+Run these commands on your computer to authorise you and generate new SSH keys.
+Replace the zone, instance and project names to suit your situation.
 ```shell
 gcloud auth login
 gcloud compute ssh --zone "us-central1-c" "instance-3"  --tunnel-through-iap --project "elpis-workshop"